RonRahaman/smolvlm-realtime-webcam/README.md

 # Real-time camera demo for LLM services

 This is a demo for real-time object detection using the [SmolVLM-Instruct](https://huggingface.co/blog/smolvlm) vision model.
-The app is single HTML webpage that runs on your local computer, gets an image from your webcam, and processes the image on a remote LLM endpoint -- in this case, PACE's LiteLLM service.
+The app is a single HTML webpage that runs on your local computer, gets an image from your webcam, and processes the image on a remote LLM endpoint -- in this case, PACE's LiteLLM service.
 You don't need to install anything on your local computer -- you just need a web browser.

 This is a (very minor) modification of an [app](https://github.com/ngxson/smolvlm-realtime-webcam) by [Xuan-Son Nguyen](https://ngxson.com/).
 At time of writing, he's a software engineer at Hugging Face.
 If you like his app, [buy him a coffee!](https://buymeacoffee.com/ngxson)